(520 ILCS 5/2.26)

 horses, automobiles, aircraft or other vehicles, or by the use

 of and for 10 consecutive days following the removal of bait.
 Nothing in this Section shall prohibit the use of a dog to track wounded deer.
 Any person using a dog for tracking wounded deer must maintain physical control of the dog at all times by means of a maximum 50 foot lead attached to the dog's collar or harness.
 Tracking wounded deer is permissible at night, but at no time outside of legal deer hunting hours or seasons shall any person handling or accompanying a dog being used for tracking wounded deer be in possession of any firearm or archery device.
-Persons tracking wounded deer with a dog during the firearm deer seasons shall wear blaze orange as required.
+Persons tracking wounded deer with a dog during the firearm deer seasons shall wear blaze orange or solid blaze pink color as required.
 Dog handlers tracking wounded deer with a dog are exempt from hunting license and deer permit requirements so long as they are accompanied by the licensed deer hunter who wounded the deer.